This final, summary post for the Yosemite National Park trip has two parts.

-Yosemite National Park is one of the busiest I have ever visited.
-We traditionally explore in the first week of September following school opening.
-For Yosemite, on the next trip, I would plan to move farther away from the summer shoulder to increase enjoyment of the wilderness experience.
-I would give consideration to late May/early June and October.
-It would be interesting to see ‘frazil ice‘ in the spring.
-Comments are encouraged.
+Yosemite National Park is one of the busiest ever visited.
+Traditionally, these missions occur in the first week of September following school opening.
+For Yosemite, on the next trip, the plan will move farther away from the summer shoulder to increase enjoyment of the wilderness experience.
+Consideration would be given to late May/early June and October.
+It would be interesting to see 'frazil ice' in the spring.

-It is very important to understand the routes and schedules of the Yosemite Valley Shuttle System and to work it into parking planning and trailhead transport.
-We lost time and gained frustration by failing to understand beforehand the importance of these links.
+It is very important to understand the routes and schedules of the Yosemite Valley Shuttle System and to work it into parking planning and trail-head transport.
+Time and opportunity were lost in frustration by failing to understand beforehand the importance of these links.

 Redo Middle and Upper Gaylor Lake from East Park Entrance i.e. east Tuolumne Meadows, continue to Great Sierra Mine, back to ridge above Middle Gaylor Lake to summit Tioga Peak before returning to the trailhead.